 Bobby Boyd is a premier real estate agent servicing the affluent Los Angeles real market.
 A former fashion model for major designers such as True Religion, Versace, Calvin Klein, and Vogue, Bobby has a keen eye for style, architecture, and design.
 As a native Californian, Bobby has lived in multiple neighborhoods in LA and he offers a wealth of knowledge and expertise on the LA market.
-Bobby is married to his husband and fellow top-producing LA broker, Josh Flagg.
-Bobby has appeared frequently on the hit reality show Million Dollar Listing: Los Angeles.

 Hi, I’m Bobby Boyd.

 This is my story.
 My friends who know me really well might tell you that you could sum up the mystery of Bobby Boyd with two words: hamburgers and Hermés.
 I had humble beginnings, and even though I’ve enjoyed a lot of success today, I know that no matter how big you get, you are never too good for your roots.

 I grew up near San Francisco in a small beach town called Pacifica.
 Growing up in California, I had a lot of diverse experiences that shaped me at an early age.
 Not many people know this about me, but my home life was far from the glitz and glam you see on television.
 In fact, it’s something that I don’t really like to share with people, except for you of course.

 While I won’t spill all the tea, my childhood home was a place where I was provided for and taken care of, but it was shrouded in a darker side that also involved drugs and violence.
 While I was too young to understand it at the time, it was the perfect environment for growth because it made me resilient and taught me how to be self-sufficient.